piotrovski/Learn-Java/README.md

 # Learn-Java
-Java The Complete Reference, 12th Edition by Schildth, Herbert
+Java The Complete Reference, 12th Edition by Schildt, Herbert